 On the other hand, the first operational challenge of a successful business model is to conceive an initial value proposition, which some people will actually be ready and able to find, adopt and pay for.
 What will be on the first invoice?

-The second – and too often forgotten – operational challenge of a successful business model is to set up, integrate and scale up over time a competitive value chain, including the right design, operations, client management and support activities.
+The second – and too often forgotten – operational challenge of a successful business model is to set up, integrate and scale up over time a competitive and sustainable value chain, including the right design, operations, client management and support activities.

 - (Book) Christensen, C.M. and Raynor, M.E.
 (2003) The Innovator’s solution, Harvard Business School Press